cosmos/cosmos-sdk/docs/cosmos-hub/ledger.md

 ### Connect to a full node

-Next, you need to configure gaiacli with the URL of a Cosmos full node and the appropriate chain_id.
-In this example we connect to the public load balanced full node operated by Chorus One on the cosmoshub-2 chain.
+Next, you need to configure gaiacli with the URL of a Cosmos full node and the appropriate `chain_id`.
+In this example we connect to the public load balanced full node operated by Chorus One on the `cosmoshub-2` chain.
 But you can point your `gaiacli` to any Cosmos full node.
 Be sure that the `chain_id` is set to the same chain as the full node.

 ```bash
 gaiacli config node https://cosmos.chorus.one:26657
 gaiacli config chain_id cosmoshub-2
 ```